Always dance like the ancestors are watching.

 With brilliance, irreverence, and fearless wit, three Indigenous women hit the road on their way to the largest powwow on the West Coast – and to self-discovery.
 But how do you discover yourself when Columbus allegedly already did that?
 Come along for the ride to connect with the ancestors on this mind bending and boundary blurring adventure.

 Winner of the Governor General’s Award for Drama

 Speaking to Indigenous joy and resilience, this conversation brings together an interdisciplinary panel of Indigenous kin who are breaking barriers and stereotypes in their field.

 Tickets for the performance on July 10 include this Community Conversation.

 Community Conversations supported by TD Ready Commitment

 - Face Masks: Patrons and staff will be required to wear masks at all times.
-Staff will have extra masks available for anyone who needs one.
+Disposable surgical or N95/KN95 masks are recommended.

 - Reduced Contact: As much as possible, interactions between staff and patrons will be contactless.
 This includes ticket scanning, box office transactions, and health screenings.

-- Physical Distancing: Patrons are encouraged to maintain a physical distance of two meters especially if they are not from the same household.
+- Physical Distancing: Patrons are encouraged to maintain a physical distance where possible.

 - Sanitation: Hand sanitizing stations will be available.
 All high-touch surfaces will be sanitized regularly.